-Good Citizen Award given - Farmville
+Good Citizen award given - Farmville

-The Judith Randolph-Longwood Chapter, National Society Daughters of the American Revolution, was privileged to honor one of the winners of the DAR Good Citizen Award during its Saturday, April 8 meeting, which was held in Farmville.
+The Judith Randolph-Longwood Chapter (JR-L) of the National Society Daughters of the American Revolution, (DAR) was privileged to honor one of the winners of the DAR Good Citizen Award during a private presentation on the Prince Edward County High School (PECHS) campus in Farmville.

 Email newsletter signup

-For a student to be selected as a DAR Good Citizen the student must have the following qualities:
+The student selected as their school’s DAR Good Citizen must have the following qualities:

 • Dependability (truthfulness, honesty, punctuality, etc.)